-3. Open/set Virtual Server Ports to enable remote image viewing a series of numbered ports.
+3. Open/set Virtual Server Ports to enable remote image viewing

+The firewall security features built into the router and most routers prevent users from accessing the video from the device over the Internet.
+The router connects to the Internet over a series of numbered ports.
 The ports normally used by the device are blocked from access over the Internet.
 Therefore, these ports need to be made accessible over the Internet.
 This is accomplished using the Virtual Server function on the router.
 The Virtual Server ports used by the camera must be opened through the router for remote access to your camera.